-People for the Ethical Treatment of Animals (PETA) is a non-profit organization dedicated to protecting animals from abuse, neglect, and cruelty, and undertakes these efforts through public education, cruelty investigations, research, animal rescue, legislation, special events, celebrity involvement, protest campaigns, and lawsuits to enforce laws enacted to protect animals.
-Beginning in 1981 with an investigation that uncovered primates suffering in a Maryland research facility, PETA has spent decades exposing abusive and deadly experiments on primates and persistently champions ending the use of animals in experiments.
-For example, to further its work to end the importation of primates into the United States for experiments, PETA launched a campaign that persuaded major airlines to stop transporting primates, including southern pig-tailed macaques, into the United States for use in experiments.
-And, when the biomedical research community petitioned the Department of Transportation to take enforcement action against the airlines, PETA submitted extensive comments in opposition.
-In 2022, PETA's investigation of the Thai coconut industry's abusive use of captive primates-particularly southern pig-tailed macaques reportedly illegally abducted from their families and forced to pick coconuts-furthered its ongoing campaign to stop companies from sourcing canned coconut milk products from Thailand.
+People for the Ethical Treatment of Animals, Inc. (PETA) is a non-profit organization dedicated to protecting animals from abuse, neglect, and cruelty, and undertakes these efforts through public education, cruelty investigations, research, animal rescue, legislation, special events, celebrity involvement, protest campaigns, and lawsuits to enforce laws enacted to protect animals.
+Beginning in 1981 with an investigation that uncovered primates-including long-tailed macaques-suffering in a Maryland research facility, PETA has spent decades exposing abusive and deadly experiments on primates and persistently champions ending the use of animals in experiments.
+PETA scientists, having expertise in primatology, neuroscience, physiology, genetics, toxicology, animal welfare, and public health, work to change the paradigm of biomedical research by phasing out the use of animals in experiments and promoting the development and implementation of cutting-edge, human-relevant strategies in biomedical research and training.
+To further its work to end the importation of primates into the United States for experiments, PETA launched a campaign that persuaded major airlines to stop transporting primates-including long-tailed macaques-into the United States for use in experiments.
+When the biomedical research community petitioned the Department of Transportation to take enforcement action against the airlines, PETA submitted extensive comments in opposition.
+In November 2022, PETA filed a shareholder resolution calling for one of the largest importers of primates (mostly long-tailed macaques) into the United States to provide transparent reports describing the species, country of origin, and number of primates it imports into the United States, and measures it takes to mitigate its impact on wild populations.3

-&lt;sup>1 N. Ruppert et al., Macaca nemestrina, THE IUCN RED LIST OF THREATENED SPECIES 1 (2022), https://dx.doi.org/10.2305/IUCN.UK.2022-1.RLTS.T12555A215350982.en [hereinafter "IUCN 2022 Assessment"] [Ex.
+1 N. Ruppert et al., Macaca nemestrina, THE IUCN RED LIST OF THREATENED SPECIES 1 (2022), https://dx.doi.org/10.2305/IUCN.UK.2022-1.RLTS.T12555A215350982.en [hereinafter "IUCN 2022 Assessment"] [Ex.
 1].